What makes Brown County, Indiana camping so special?

 Brown County is also proud of Salt Creek Golf Retreat, a par 71 championship course that stretches to 6,308 yards.
-The course was built right into the hills, and winds through ravines and other terrain while crossing Salt Creek seven times during an 18-hole round.
+The course was built right into the hills.
+It winds through ravines and other terrain.
+Then it crosses Salt Creek seven times during an 18-hole round.

 Many golfers enjoy the seasonal changes as the fall colors offer a spectacular backdrop to the verdant golf course.
 After a round of golf, stop by the 19th Hole Sports Bar.
 Featuring a cozy atmosphere, the 19th Hole is open year-round, seven days a week, and serves lunch, dinner, and golfer snacks.

 Brown County, Indiana is one of the most popular vacation destinations within the Hoosier State, regardless of the time of year.
 For more information about this scenic area, check out Visit Brown County.

 Brown County State Park has an excellent 8.5 rating on RV LIFE Campgrounds.
 Start planning your trip with RV LIFE Trip Wizard and the RV LIFE App With RV-Safe GPS.